rya-sge/access-denied/_posts/2024-12-16-bittensor.md

 #### Dendrite

+> Subnet validators or miners set up a `dendrite` **client** to transmit information to the Axons hosted by the subnet miners or validators

-Axon is a **server** instance.
-Hence, a subnet validator will instantiate a `dendrite` **client** on itself to transmit information to axons that are on the subnet miners.
+A subnet validator will instantiate a `dendrite` **client** on itself to transmit information to axons that are on the subnet miners.

 For example, when a subnet validator runs the below code fragment:

 ```python
     responses: List[bt.Synapse] = await self.dendrite(